PostgREST/postgrest/api.rst

 Ordering
 --------

-The reserved word :code:`order` reorders the response rows.
+The reserved word :sql:`order` reorders the response rows.
 It uses a comma-separated list of columns and directions:

 .. code-block:: http